yozaam/todo/README.md

 # how to run locally?

 (on bash shell execute  `start.sh`)
-(If you get 'Permission denied then make this an executable: `chmod +x script-name-here.sh`)

 # this script will run the two folders /frontend and /backend
 Terminal 1